Telefonica tightens hold on Telecom Italia, avoids takeover bid

 Junior economy minister Antonio Catricala ruled out on Monday a government intervention to keep the former state monopoly under national control but expressed his support for a plan to sell the company's fixed-line network, Italy's most sensitive telecoms infrastructure, to a state-backed fund.

-The government's decision not to intervene could have implications for other large Italian groups, such as Alitalia which is being stalked by Air France-KLM, potentially adding to the list of large Italian groups which have been acquired by foreign shareholders.
+The government's decision not to intervene could have implications for other large Italian groups, such as Alitalia CAITLA.UL which is being stalked by Air France-KLM (AIRF.PA), potentially adding to the list of large Italian groups which have been acquired by foreign shareholders.

 For the time being Telefonica has ensured its Italian partners looking to cut their unprofitable investments in Telecom Italia do not sell out to a rival.